Sminerino/kontur_frontend_test/README.md

 and shuffling function; and then checking if the algorithm works as intended;
 5. the biggest amount of points one can get is 1890 (42 \* 9 + 42 \* 8 + ... +42 \* 1)
 6. there can be negative total score
+7. app is not supported by IE (all cards are rendered in a single column, because IE doesn't support some (most) of grid properties)

 ###### Todo:
 1. ~~cards should be open for the first 5 seconds.~~